ForgeRock/fr-config-manager/docs/esvs.md

 ### Recommendations

 For simplicity, it is recommended that secrets are pulled with the `--active-only` option to avoid unnecessary updates to secrets.
+This can be set as the default by setting the `ACTIVE_ONLY_SECRETS` configuration variable to `true` as per the sample `.env` file.

 If necessary - e.g. during a key rollover window - individual secrets can be pulled without the `--active-only` option to create multiple versions on the next push.

 The `--active-only` option is not the default for reasons of backwards compatibility with behaviour prior to the introduction of this option.